mongodb/terraform-provider-mongodbatlas/examples/federated-database-instance/README.md

-# Example - Okta and MongoDB Atlas Federated Settings Configuration
+# Example - MongoDB Atlas Federated Database Instance

-This project aims to provide an example of using Okta and MongoDB Atlas together.
+This project aims to provide an example of using MongoDB Atlas Federated Database Instance.

 ## Dependencies